Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

 (iii) Similarly, He \etal \cite{he2017sketch} proposed the deep visual-sequential fusion (DVSF) net to capture spatial and temporal patterns of sketches simultaneously.
 For each training sketch, its three accumulation sub-pictures (with $60\%$, $80\%$, $100\%$ of strokes) go through three-way CNNs (ResNet-18~\cite{he2016deep}) to produce deep features, which are fed into both visual and sequential networks.
 In particular, the visual and sequential networks are implemented by residual fully-connected (R-FC) and Residual Long Short Term Memory~(R-LSTM)~\cite{oord2016pixel} layers respectively.
 The visual and sequential paths are integrated by a fusion layer for final recognition.

 (iv) In 2017, Ha and Eck proposed the groundbreaking SketchRNN~\cite{ha2018sketchrnn}, which performs representation learning through its Variational Inference (VI)~\cite{kingma2013auto} based sequential sketch generation model.
 Distinctively different to the prior stroke accumulated sub-picture representations, the key points of sketch strokes are directly fed into the RNN backbone of SketchRNN.
 In particular, as illustrated in Figure~\ref{fig:motivations}, each key point is denoted as a vector consisting of two coordinate bits (\ie, horizontal and vertical coordinates) and the corresponding flag bits.
-The flag bits indicate the start/end of a stroke by pen state.
-The encoder backbone of SketchRNN also performs well for sketch recognition~\footnote{\url{https://github.com/payalbajaj/sketch_rnn_classification}}.
+The flag bits indicate the start/end of a stroke by pen state. {Although initially proposed for generative modeling, the encoder backbone of SketchRNN also performs well for sketch recognition\footnote{\url{https://github.com/payalbajaj/sketch_rnn_classification}}.}

 (v) Xu \etal proposed the sketch hashing network SketchMate~\cite{xu2018sketchmate}, where the backbone is a CNN-RNN dual branch network, using CNN to extract abstract visual concepts and RNN to model human temporal stroke order.
 The CNN branch takes in the raster pixel sketch pictures; and the RNN branch process the vector sketch (\ie, key point coordinates).
 The branches are combined by a late-fusion layer.
 This network demonstrates the complementarity of visual and temporal embedding spaces of sketch representation.
 This CNN-RNN dual-branch modeling idea has been widely applied to other sketch tasks, \eg, SPFusionNet~\cite{wang2019spfusionnet} for sketch semantic segmentation.
-Addition to the parallel frameworks of CNN and RNN, some cascaded frameworks~(\eg, RNN-to-CNN~\cite{li2018sketch}) also have been studied.
+In addition to the parallel pipelines of CNN and RNN, some cascaded pipelines~(\eg, RNN-to-CNN~\cite{li2018sketch}) have also been studied.

 (vi) A sketch can be represented as the sparsely connected graphs in topological space.
 Multi-Graph Transformer~(MGT) \cite{xu2019multi} is a GNN model that learns both geometric structure and temporal information from sketch graphs.
-MGT injects domain knowledge into Graph Transformers through sketch-specific graphs.
+MGT injects domain knowledge into Graph Transformers\footnote{{Transformer is essentially a GNN that encodes input as a fully-connected graph.}} through sketch-specific graphs.
 In particular, MGT represents each sketch as multiple intra-stroke and extra-stroke graphs, to model its local and global topological stroke structure, respectively.